If you’re reading this post, it’s reasonable to assume that you suffer from Sacroiliac (SI) joint pain or dysfunction.

 What to Look for When Choosing a Hip Belt

-A very important factor to consider because a loose belt will simply be a waste of money; It won’t provide enough compression to help the joints.
+A very important factor to consider because a loose SI belt will simply be a waste of money; it won’t provide enough compression to help the joints.

 To ensure correct sizing, pay special attention to the sizing chart in the product description section before purchase.